cran/aRxiv/inst/doc/aRxiv.md

 ### Limit number of items returned

-The arXiv API will returns only complete records (including the entire abstracts); searches returning large numbers of records can be very slow.
+The arXiv API returns only complete records (including the entire abstracts); searches returning large numbers of records can be very slow.